siddiquanausheensindgi/Web-Scapping-Amazon-Reviews/README.md

 # Web-Scapping-Amazon-Reviews
-Amazon Reviews _Web Scapping

-Amazon Scraper using BeautifulSoup.
+Amazon Reviews _Web Scrapping using BeautifulSoup.

 The Generated csv file is also attached.